madhavtummala/Terminal-Setup/README.md

 ```
 If you set to `%3~` instead, you will see last tree directories in path instead of whole path.
 Experiment, and then set it the way you like it.

 Hope it Helps to make your work easier.
-The git files have been provided by Udacity.

 ## Setting up Iterm Shell Integration